Seasons in the

 Easter is the unofficial end of the peak visitor season.
 Daylight saving does not end until early April so the days are still long.
 There are less visitors in the Park so the full range of campsites are generally available.

-March often brings the most stable weather partners of the entire year.
-This is a time when Kiwis will typically go on longer hikes because it’s not usually as hot as it can be in summer, the rain generally stays away and it’s doesn’t generally get cold.
+March often brings the most stable weather patterns of the entire year.
+This is the season when Kiwis will typically go on longer hikes because it’s not usually as hot as it can be in summer, the rain generally stays away and it’s doesn’t generally get cold.
 This weather pattern can push out into the rest of autumn too.

 The huts dotted along the length of the Inland Track have wood fires so are perfect for winter.
 There is nothing quite like hiking during a clear, crisp day and then bunking down at night in a classic backcountry hut in front of a warm fire!